babblevoice/tino/README.md

 - recursive insertion, for arbitrarily deep trees, of:
   - partials into HTML files using the `<== partial.html [n]` syntax
   - content file values into `.page` and `.item` templates using the `<== key` syntax, with Markdown to HTML conversion, currently ordering items by date descending only
-- generation of paginated content lists based on `.list` templates, incl. population with pagination values - one main list per content directory plus one for each content file tag used in the directory in its own `<tag name>/` subdirectory
+- generation of paginated content lists based on `.list` templates, incl. population with pagination values - one main list per content directory if no override file present plus one for each content file tag used in the directory in its own `<tag name>/` subdirectory
 - static file save to default output directory, for variable output file types and an arbitrarily deep static tree
 - partial live serving - file tree update on change, without page reload

 ## Todo

-- revise the `exclude-lists-main` option to default behaviour
 - allow use of content file tag value in template file subpath
 - extend use of path tag to other nested files
 - revise remaining commands to equivalent Python method calls